 However, much of that original identity has been lost, as the area is now commonly referred to as "Echo Park"—a misinterpretation of the neighboring community's name, Ecco Park.

-Where is Appletree in Dublin?
+Where Appletree is located in Dublin

 ![]() |